-The three-year small project loan pilot program began in January 2009 and will conclude in December 2012.
+The small project loan program began in January 2009.
 The purpose of the program is to provide financing for relatively inexpensive projects in three broad categories: congregational mission, environmental stewardship, and critical/emergency.

 Projects may include, but are not limited to:

 The Unitarian Universalist Association (UUA) Director of the Congregational Stewardship Network and the UUA Treasurer administer the program.

 There is a $250 application fee.

 The term of the loan will be from three to seven years.

 The minimum loan is $15,000 and the maximum loan is $100,000 but must not exceed three-times annual financial commitments from congregants.

 The interest rate is based upon the United States seven-year treasuries plus 3 percent.
 (Visit Selected Interest Rates (Weekly) - H.15 for current interest rate.)

 A congregation must pay 15 percent of the project costs before a small project loan can be approved.